 Can you keep plants healthy and vigorous even if you can barely spare a minute to care for them?
 Yes - if you follow a few simple rules.
 Here's how to choose and keep house plants healthy.

 First, keep only those plants that you genuinely enjoy, and that do well in your surroundings.
 If your house is dark and shady, for example, stay away from all cacti and other sun lovers - in low light, they'll grow spindly and misshapen.

 If you're often out of town, avoid plants that need frequent watering, such as ferns - they will die of thirst.
 The tag in a new plant's potting soil can help guide you as to how much light and water the plant needs.
 If you're going on vacation, there are several ways to keep houseplants healthy and watered until you return.

 For small plants, water and drain each one thoroughly, move it to a shaded spot, then seal it in a plastic bag.
 Or buy a capillary waterer at a plant store.
 These convenient mat-like or tray-like devices deliver moisture to the bottoms of pots without immersing them.
 It's one way to keep house plants healthy if you're not around a lot.

+Take a similar approach to plants you keep out of habit.
 If that scraggly cutting from Aunt Agatha's rose geranium refuses to prosper, add it to the compost; she'll forgive you.
 If the potted azalea that sat on your desk at your hated old job makes you miserable when you look at it, toss it.

-To keep house plants healthy, wait to water until the top of the soil dries to the liking of each type of plant.
+When it comes to watering, don't kill plants with kindness.
+Most actually need to dry out a bit between waterings because their roots draw air from pockets in the soil.
+If the soil is continuously waterlogged, the plant will suffocate and rot.
+To avoid this, wait to water until the top of the soil dries to the liking of each type of plant.
 Then water thoroughly and dump out any excess that drains into the saucer.